tatsuhiro-t/wslay/doc/sphinx/index.rst

 Wslay does not perform any I/O operations for its own.
 Instead, it offers callbacks for them.
-This makes Wslay independent on any I/O frameworks, SSL, sockets, etc.  This makes Wslay protable across various platforms and the application authors can choose freely IO frameworks.
+This makes Wslay independent on any I/O frameworks, SSL, sockets, etc.  This makes Wslay protable across various platforms and the application authors can choose freely I/O frameworks.

 See Autobahn test reports: